derektypist/project-euler-047/README.md

 **Getting Started**

-Enter a whole number between 2 and 4 (without leading zeros such as 02) and click on the Submit Button.
+Enter the number of prime factors as a whole number between 2 and 4 (without leading zeros such as 02).
+Enter the number of consecutive numbers as a whole number between 2 and 5 (without leading zeros).
+Click on the Submit Button.
 You will see the first consecutive number to have that number of distinct prime factors, unless you have made an invalid input.
-For example, if you submitted 2, you would expect the result to return 14.
+For example, if you submitted 2 as the number of prime factors and 2 as the number of consecutive numbers, you would expect the result to return 14.
 Click on the Reset Button to clear the information or to start again.

 **User Stories**